-Former Avalanche defenseman Adam Foote begins his first season on the team’s coaching staff.
-In this role, Foote will work with the organization’s defensemen not only at the NHL level but also at the minor league, major junior and collegiate level as well.
+Former Avalanche defenseman Adam Foote recently finished his first season on the team’s coaching staff.
+In this role, Foote works with the organization’s defensemen not only at the NHL level but also at the minor league, major junior and collegiate level as well.

 Overall, Foote amassed 308 points (66g/242a) and 1,534 penalty minutes in 1,154 career games with Quebec/Colorado and Columbus.
 The Toronto native represented Canada in three Olympics: 1998, 2002 and 2006, helping Canada win the gold medal at the 2002 Winter Olympic Games in Salt Lake City.